Force over Distance: Chapter 42

 //Genius, what’s going on.//

 //Don’t speak// Rush’s reply was a dark/light maelstrom, full of dread.
+“So,” he said aloud.
+“Why Sergeant Riley?”

 “What’s that?”
 Riley asked.

-“Riley loved a good pun,” Rush whispered.
+“Riley loved a good pun,” Rush said.

-“I suspect,” the scientist said, “you’re something of a hunter.”
+“I suspect,” he said, “you’re something of a hunter.”

 Young didn’t move.
 His heart hammered in his throat.